Marcos Mesa Sam Wordley/Shutterstock

 Studies of Marijuana and Social Pain

-In a fourth experimental study, researchers induced feelings of rejection in participants by using a rigged computer game to exclude them from a social interaction (a paradigm that has been used many times in studies of rejection).
-They found that active marijuana users reported less emotional pain as a result of the social exclusion experiment than participants who did not use marijuana (or who used it infrequently—these were college kids…).
+In a fourth experimental study, researchers induced feelings of rejection in participants by using a rigged computer game that excluded them from a social interaction (a paradigm that has been used many times in studies of rejection).
+They found that active marijuana users reported less emotional pain as a result of the social exclusion experiment than participants who did not use marijuana, or who used it infrequently (these were college kids…).

 In summarizing their work the researchers concluded, “After four studies, we found that marijuana buffered the lonely from: negative self-ratings of self-worth and mental health, depression over time, and even distress following exclusion.”

-The researchers emphasize they are not condoning the use of marijuana and point out there are many negative consequences of marijuana use.
-They hope only to offer insight into why marijuana is the most widely used illicit drug in America and to that end, they suggest people might be consuming the drug to better manage feelings of rejection and loneliness.
+The researchers emphasize they are not condoning the use of marijuana and point out that there are many negative consequences of marijuana use.
+They hope only to offer insight into why marijuana is the most widely-used illicit drug in the United States and, to that end, they suggest people might be using the drug to better manage feelings of rejection and loneliness.

 Their caution is well founded.

-To truly emerge from loneliness, the person has to create new social connections and/or to deepen their emotional bonds with existing people in their lives.
+To truly emerge from loneliness, a person has to create new social connections and/or to deepen their emotional bonds with existing people in their lives.
 Deepening existing connections is important because of the subjective nature of loneliness.
-For example, many people in long-term relationships are extremely lonely despite living with a significant other (read Are You Married but Lonely?).
+For example, many people in long-term relationships are extremely lonely despite living with a significant other.
+(Read Are You Married but Lonely?)